fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 Starting a new project is simple and easy.

-1. Launch FramerFlow appliaction.
+1. Launch FramerFlow application.
 2. Click File > New Project on the application menu.
-3. Enter project name and location then click OK.
+3. Enter a project name and folder location then click 'OK'.
-5. You can see very basic skeleton project code.
+5. The application generates very basic project skeleton code.

 <img src="blank.png" class="lazy" width="824" height="642" data-src="http://resources.framerflow.com/assets/new_project.gif">
 <i></i>